 Only a certain amount of stress is acceptable to the human body.
 Kitchens will always be places of high stress, which is why it’s so important to stick together as a team and help your peers when needed.
 Try teamwork activities out of the kitchen and get to know and understand your colleagues in a more relaxed setting.
 Consider having a monthly meeting where staff are encouraged to discuss what they find most stressful.
 Not only is this a great exercise to allow staff to open up and talk, but someone else may have a solution to a posed problem.
 If you haven’t already signed up to the Chef Network Ireland, consider doing so.
 It contains forums for chefs to talk and ask questions.

 We really hope these tips for managing stress in the kitchen helped.
 High stress environments are no joke, as they can cause serious health issues if not dealt with.
-If you feel overwhelmed at work be sure to talk to management about this and what solutions, you see working for you.
+If you feel overwhelmed at work be sure to talk to management about this and what solutions you see working for you.
 It’s also important to talk to someone you trust either in your workplace, or a friend outside of work.
-If you'd like to learn more on employee turnover, make sure to take a look at our article the 'Main Causes of Employee Turnover'.

 Find out about GRID's financial options for the hospitality industry below.